dev-onejun/CSE-5334/papers/review.md

 **Data** is the raw material, a collection of facts, figures, and statistics that can be processed to produce information.
 In structed data, data is a collection of objects and their attributes.
 An object is a row of a table in structed data, and an attribute is a column of a table, a property or characteristic of an object.

-Attributes can be different types, such as numbers, text, dates, etc. For example, in a table of students, the attributes would have attributes like studnet ID as a number, student name as text.
+Attributes can be different types, such as numbers, text, dates, etc. For example, in a table of students, the attributes would have attributes like student ID as a number, student name as text.
 Same values in different attributes normally have different meanings.
 Take student ID and age as an example.
 A student who is 20 years old can get a student ID of 20, but the two 20s have different meanings.
 A same attribute can also have different values.
 Height is measured as feet and inches, resulting in two values for the same attribute.

 By the measurement scale, attributes are classified into four types: nominal, ordinal, interval, and ratio.
 These attributes hierarchically have different properties; nominal $\subset$ ordinal $\subset$ interval $\subset$ ratio. **1) Nominal attributes** refers to the type of attributes that have *distinctness* properties, compared by $=, \not=$.
 For example, eye color is a nominal attribute as well as student ID is a nominal attribute in terms of it is unique to each student. **2) Ordinal attributes** have *order* properties, represented as <, >.
 Rankings, such as student grade, satisfaction level, and height are ordinal attributes. **3) Interval attributes** have the *difference (addition)* property, written as $+, -$, which differences between values are meaningful.
 For instance, temperature in Celsius or Fahrenheit is an interval attribute and dates on calendar are interval attributes. **4) Ratio attributes** have the properties of nominal, ordinal, and interval attributes as well as *multiplication and division ($\times$, $\div$)* are meaningful.
-For example, temperature in Kelvin is a ratio attribute, and height is a ratio attribute.
+For example, temperature in Kelvin is a ratio attribute.

 For more details of the temperature, Kelvin starts at absolute zero, causing the ratio between two Kelvin values to be meaningful.
 300$K$ is twice as hot as 150$K$.
 However, Celsius and Fahrenheit do not have an absolute zero, so the ratio between two Celsius or Fahrenheit values is not meaningful.
 40$^{\circ}C$ is not twice as hot as 20$^{\circ}C$ as well as Fahrenheit.